 This calm seemingly gentle dam once provided hydraulic pressure to shift entire hillsides.

-Otago Dam Track begins at Grays Dam but is closed as the historic dam has storm damage.
+Otago Dam Track begins at Grays Dam.

 Start from the Gabriels Gully carpark.
 Gabriels Gully is 3 km from the township of Lawrence, 92 km south-west of Dunedin on SH8.